Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 Supply chain risk is moderate in the packing tool market.
 First and second tier suppliers provide manufacturers with the raw materials needed to produce packing tools.
-Among the second-tier suppliers, petroleum distributors pose the largest threat.
-Oil, which is a key input for plastics used in packing tools, has been...
+Among the second tier suppliers, petroleum distributors pose the largest threat.
+Oil, which is a key input for plastics used in packing tools, has...
 Subscribe to learn more.